North Dakota: Religion

 The Pew Research Center determined 77% of the adult population was Christian in 2014.
 In contrast with many southern U.S. states, mainline Protestantism was the largest form of Protestantism practiced (28%).
 The largest mainline Protestant denomination in North Dakota was the Evangelical Lutheran Church in America, and the United Methodist Church was the second largest.
 Evangelical Protestants, forming the second largest Protestant branch (22%), were also dominated by Lutherans; the Lutheran Church–Missouri Synod was the largest Evangelical denomination.
 Among the Christian population of North Dakota, the Roman Catholic Church was the single largest Christian denomination.
 According to the Public Religion Research Institute in 2020, 75% of the adult population were Christian, with mainline Protestantism remaining the majority and evangelical Protestantism at 18% of the population.
+In 2022, the Public Religion Research Institute determined 80% of the population were Christian.

 Per the Pew Research Center in 2014, non-Christian religions accounted for 3% of the adult population, with Islam being the largest non-Christian religion.
 Other faiths such as Unitarians and New Agers collectively made up 1% of the practicing population.
 At the 2014 survey, 20% were unaffiliated with any religion, and 2% of North Dakotans were atheist; 13% of the population practiced nothing in particular.
-The 2020 Public Religion Research Institute's survey determined 22% were unaffiliated with any religion.
+The 2020 Public Religion Research Institute's survey determined 22% were unaffiliated with any religion, and 12% in 2022.

 The largest church bodies by number of adherents in 2010 were the Roman Catholic Church with 167,349; the Evangelical Lutheran Church in America with 163,209; and the Lutheran Church–Missouri Synod with 22,003.
 In 2006, North Dakota had the most churches per capita of any state.
 Additionally, North Dakota had the highest percentage of church-going population of any state in 2006.
+By 2020, the Association of Religion Data Archives numbered 164,843, remaining the largest Christian body by attendance; it had an adherence rate of 211.58 per 1,000 people.

 A 2001 survey indicated 35% of North Dakota's population was Lutheran, and 30% was Catholic.
 Other religious groups represented were Methodists (7%), Baptists (6%), the Assemblies of God (3%), Presbyterians (1.27%), and Jehovah's Witnesses (1%).
 Christians with unstated or other denominational affiliations, including other Protestants and the Church of Jesus Christ of Latter-day Saints (LDS Church), totaled 3%, bringing the total Christian population to 86%.
 There were an estimated 920 Muslims and 730 Jews in the state in 2000.
 Three percent of respondents answered "no religion" on the survey, and 6% declined to answer.